1. Are Your Goals Worthy of You?

-5. How can I personally improve my client’s lives?
+4. How can I better improve my client’s lives?

 This is a simple, yet powerful question.
 But how many companies actually apply this model?
 Most probably, less than 10%.
 Many are fixated on convincing the next target prospect or making that next sale, rather than focusing on effectively providing value for their clients.

 Look and record new ideas, insights and concepts that are beyond your scope.
 Broaden your horizons by asking everyone what they do, how they do it, why they do it, what could make their jobs or offerings better and what their dreams and aspirations are.

 6. “What don’t I know that is absolutely critical to my success?”

 Brainstorm on where you can find this information.
 Start writing down ways to work with people to have that knowledge.
 Is there a way to work with them without paying – either by trading your services or products for theirs or other means?

 7. Choose a charity you deeply believe in